MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 |User account for scanner installation|db_owner|
 |User account for scanner configuration |db_owner|

 Typically, you will use the same user account to install and configure the scanner.
-But if you use different accounts, they both require the db_owner role for the AzInfoProtectionScanner database.
+But if you use different accounts, they both require the db_owner role for the scanner configuration database.

+The scanner configuration database is named as follows:

+- If you do not specify your own profile name for the scanner, the configuration database is named **AIPScanner_\<computer_name>**.

+- If you specify your own profile name, the configuration database is named **AIPScanner_\<profile_name>**.

 #### Restriction: The service account for the scanner cannot be granted the **Log on locally** right